19 comments

 I work (in one of my personas) in healthcare.
 The hospital group I take most of my patients to addressed this by requiring people who wanted to claim a religious exemption also had to attest that they would and do not take [list of about 20 other fairly well known, fairly common medications] that also utilized stem cells in development.

-• AStonesThrow 8 months ago
+• AStonesThrow a year ago

 > The claim was around stem cell usage.